Manuel Lima

-Manuel Lima (born May 3, 1978) is a Portuguese-American designer, author, and lecturer known for his work in information visualization and visual culture.
-He is the author of three books translated into several languages and currently resides in New York City with his wife and two daughters.
+Manuel Lima (born May 3, 1978) is a Portuguese designer, author, and lecturer known for his work in information visualization and visual culture.
+He is the author of four books translated into several languages and resides in Lisbon with his wife and two daughters.

-Biography

-Lima grew up in São Miguel Island, in the Azores, Portugal.
-From an early age, Lima showed an interest in the visual language of maps, many of which were kept in a cabinet at home from various family road trips.
-His dad has also been an important catalyst in his appreciation for design.
+Education and career

+Lima grew up on São Miguel Island in the Azores, Portugal.

 In 1996, at the age of eighteen, he moved to Lisbon to pursue a BFA degree in Industrial Design from the Faculty of Architecture at Technical University of Lisbon.
 After an internship in Copenhagen, Denmark, at the design studio Kontrapunkt, Lima went on to study at Parsons School of Design in New York City, where he received an MFA in Design and Technology in 2005.
 Lima said that a lecture from his Parsons teacher Christopher Kirwan in 2004 was the moment that drove him towards information design.
 His thesis "Blogviz: Mapping the dynamics of Information Diffusion in Blogspace" was subsequently published by Omniscriptum Publishing in 2009.
 During his MFA program, Lima worked for Siemens Corporate Research Center, the American Museum of Moving Image, and Parsons Institute for Information Mapping (PIIM).

 It was during his time at PIIM, that Lima consolidated his research in information visualization and complex networks leading to the creation in October 2005 of VisualComplexity.com, an online archive for network visualization.
 Following his MFA, Lima worked as a designer and manager for an advertising agency R/GA, mobile phone maker Nokia, Microsoft Bing, and Codecademy.
 He currently works for Google as a Design Lead and Startup Mentor.

 Work

 Networkism

 In his first book Visual Complexity: Mapping Patterns of Information (2011), Lima covers the growing popularity of the network construct, not just as a scientific pursuit but as a cultural meme.
-In chapter six Complex Beauty, Lima introduces a new movement or "artistic trend" characterized by the depiction of metaphorical graph structures, which he labels "Networkism".
+Lima introduces a new movement or "artistic trend" characterized by the depiction of metaphorical graph structures, which he labels "Networkism".
 As Lima explains:

 Networkism is stimulated by rhizomatic properties like nonlinearity, multiplicity, or interconnectedness, and scientific advances in areas such as genetics, neuroscience, physics, molecular biology, computer systems, and sociology.
 As a direct consequence of the recent outburst of network visualization, networkism is equally motivated by the unveiling of new knowledge domains as well as the visual representation of complex systems.

-Sharon Molloy, Emma McNally, Janice Caswell, Tomás Saraceno, and Chiharu Shiota are amongst the artists presented by Lima as precursors of this movement.